GrupaZero/cms/README.md

 ### Testing

+To run the tests you need PHP >=7.1 and the following extensions:
+- xml
+- curl
+- mbstring
+- pgsql
+- gd

 To run tests, copy .env.example file to .env.testing and put your database credentials into it.

 To run tests you can use one of these commands: